neerajchowdary889/FinancialForecasting-Tool/readme.md

 * Use the search functionality to find specific stocks and view their analysis.
 * Check the latest news articles related to your stocks and analyze market sentiment.
 * Generate financial forecasts and save them for future reference.

-### Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code follows the project's coding standards and includes appropriate tests.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.